Location: Southern California

 Client: Private Investor

-AGE was retained in August 2009 by a prospective purchaser to conduct a Phase I Environmental Assessment for a $ 24 million dollar deal involving a 24.6 acre property in southern California.
+AGI was retained in August 2009 by a prospective purchaser to conduct a Phase I Environmental Assessment for a $ 24 million dollar deal involving a 24.6 acre property in southern California.
 The property was recently occupied by a pet food manufacturer.
 Since the 1920s, the property was occupied by numerous packing companies, two foundries, manufacturing companies, a service station and repair shops.
-At the time that AGE was retained, the seller was completing a Site Closure Assessment as required by the local regulatory agency.
+At the time that AGI was retained, the seller was completing a Site Closure Assessment as required by the local regulatory agency.
 During their investigation, a large PCE soil gas plume was detected across most of the property, originating from two former occupants on the property.